impulsive-sudor/MyBlog/content/posts/deploying-my-blog.md

 1. First I created my Hugo page locally on my mac by following the steps on Hugos [quickstart](https://gohugo.io/getting-started/quick-start/) site
 2. Then I followed the guide on how to [deploy using Github Pages](https://gohugo.io/hosting-and-deployment/hosting-on-github/).
 3. After following those two guides, I was able to deploy my first Blog.

+## Pictures
+I needed a way to add pcitures to my posts.
+Without pictues, I feel the blog is less interesting.
+So to make my life easy, I decided on paying for the openai service that allows me to use DALL-E 3 image generation.